checkly/docs.checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 However, you can also use them [via our web UI](#using-setup-and-teardown-scripts-via-the-ui)

 {{<info >}}
-Setup and teardown scrips have a **maximum execution time of 10 seconds**.
+Setup and teardown scripts have a **maximum execution time of 10 seconds**.
 {{</info >}}

 Check the video below for a quick overview of using setup and teardown scripts through the web UI and  with the CLI.